 Landmannalaugar Crater Lakes

-The road in to the park is rich with lava fields, volcanic landscapes and craters.
+The road into the park is rich with lava fields, volcanic landscapes, and craters.
 Many of the craters have lakes with rich geothermal colours.

 An hour hike will get you to the top of one of the hiking trails.

-Running only from mid June to mid September (and can be subject to change).
+Running only from mid-June to mid-September (and can be subject to change).
 Landmannalaugar can be included on a multi-day South Iceland Self Drive Tour with a good 4×4 vehicle.

 Locations and activities:

 Getting to the park requires a lot of driving on rough mountain roads.
-Although a lot can be seen from a car, passengers will be encouraged to hike through lava fields and up mountain paths to conquer stunning scenery.
+Although a lot can be seen from a car, passengers will be encouraged to hike through lava fields and up mountain paths to conquer the stunning scenery.
 Most tours will take you in on one road and out on another to give you a continuing sense of movement.
-The route may include standing on Mount Hekla – one of Iceland’s most famous volcanoes.
+The route may include standing on Mount Hekla, one of Iceland’s most famous volcanoes.
 Experienced local guides are familiar with the area and know the best places to catch the best light and the best views.
 Other activities may include bathing in the geothermal pool at the base camp.

 A short hike will put you into a foreground rich lava field.